tairtahar/IDBSCAN/README.md

 2. Apply a sampling of the intersected samples so that a dense leader in the original data will remain dense in the created sub-data.
 3. Apply DBSCAN on the sub-data (S_data) that contains both the leaders and the sampled examples from step 2.
 4. Get the prediction of the *leaders* and pass their predictions to their followers.

+To execute the code go to main.py and adjust the parameters as you wish:
+1. Choose number for dataset to use from the following possible: "abalone" - 0, "mushroom" - 1, "pendigit" - 2, "letter" - 3, "cadata" - 4, "sensorless" - 5, "shuttle" - 6.
+2. Which algorithms you would wish to execute.
+It is possible to execute all of them at once: "IDBSCAN", "DBSCAN", "stdbscan", "hdbscan", "leader".
+3. flag_calc_neig - choose 1 for using the calculation of the neighboors using KDtree or 0 to choose the manual access to the distance matrix created by the leader.
+4. flag_save if you wish to save the clustering of IDBSCAN to txt file.
+5. path - in case of flag_save == True.
+6. verbose - True if you are interested in seing more detailed results/tracking the execution details.